LinuxAtDuke/Intro-To-Linux/README.md

 ## Lab 1 - Accessing a remote console, playing around

 1. Open up a terminal window and ssh into the host provided.
-2. Once there echo your path.
+2. Once there, echo your path.
 3. Open the manual for the echo command.
 4. Find out the option to make a new line above your echo statement.